Types of Aid

-Scholarships and grants represent money that does not need to be repaid and account for approximately 87% of all financial aid packages.
+Scholarships and grants represent money that does not need to be repaid.
 All Hamilton scholarships are need-based and awarded based on an annual review of your financial aid application materials.
-The average scholarship for 2016-17 academic year was $41,825.
+The average scholarship for 2017-18 academic year was $42,968.

-The amount of work-study offered to a student in his/her financial aid award is based on demonstrated financial need.
-Work-study is the “self-help” portion of a student’s financial aid award (along with loans).
-Whether or not a student works the number of hours required to fulfill the awarded amount of work-study is a decision each student must make based on their ability to hold a job while attending classes during a semester.
-If a student decides not to work, this would increase the expected family contribution.
+The amount of campus employment offered to a student in his/her financial aid award is based on demonstrated financial need.
+Campus employment is the “self-help” portion of a student’s financial aid award (along with loans).
+Whether or not a student works the number of hours required to fulfill the awarded amount of campus employment is a decision each student must make based on their ability to hold a job while attending classes during a semester.
+If a student decides not to work, this would increase the amount the family must contribute.

 Loans for Students